angarsky/diveintopython/learn/file_handling/json.md

 import json
 ```

+This function is employed to import JSON files into the Python environment for further handling and manipulation.

 ## How to Read JSON File in Python

 Reading JSON files in Python involves using the load() function from the json module.
 By employing this function, Python can effortlessly read and load JSON data from a file into its program.